timothymalcham/learning-journey/README.md

 #### Math

 I suck at math, for now at least.
+I almost always got F's and D's in math during middle/high school.

 Learning through Khan Academy and Brilliant.

+Per a recommendation on `r/learnmath` from someone going to school for math, use Khan Academy, but start at grade 1 and go from there to make sure you don't miss anything foundational.
+So, that's what I'm doing.

+Theses things in particular I want to work up to and learn:

 - [ ] Pre-algebra (yeah, that's how little I know)
 - [ ] Algebra I